mattmc3/antidote/README.md

 # get PZ if you haven't already
 [[ -d $PZ_PLUGIN_HOME/pz ]] ||
   git clone https://github.com/mattmc3/pz.git $PZ_PLUGIN_HOME/pz

+# no need to source it, if you put pz in your plugins array
-source $PZ_PLUGIN_HOME/pz/pz.zsh
+# source $PZ_PLUGIN_HOME/pz/pz.zsh

-# then, in your plugins array, add pz
+# add pz to your Oh My Zsh plugins
 plugins=(... pz)
 ```